 WooCommerce is by far the most used and most extensible eCommerce plugin for WordPress.
-It’s a powerful tool to sell products online, but a lot of folks out there underestimate its power.
+It’s a powerful tool to sell products online.
+One of the most asked questions about WooCommerce is: How many products can WordPress (WooCommerce) manage?
+It’s a legitimate question if WooCommerce is an option to build a large store.

 What WooCommerce says about it?